 Several aspects of system design other than security also play an important role.
-In addition to availability and integrity, these include network bandwidth, reliability and latency - all of which are key concerns in industrial automation.
+In addition to availability and integrity,

 This must be considered when designing a security architecture, including the protocol stack(s) used within the scope of the automation solution.
 Security must not hinder the operation of the industrial automation and control system with regard to these important aspects of system design.